Convento dos Capuchos

 Recovered by the Municipality of Almada in 2000, the building maintains its original design combined with the conditions of a small but modern cultural center, particularly devoted to music and the visual arts.

-Between 1980 and 2001, under the artistic direction of José Adelino Tacanho, the Convent hosted the Capuchos Music Festival, an event that left an indelible mark on Almada’s cultural identity.
+Between 1980 and 2001, under the artistic direction of José Adelino Tacanho, the Convent was the stage of Festival de Música dos Capuchos, an event that left an indelible mark on the county's cultural identity.

-Twenty years later, in 2021, in a particularly difficult year for the cultural sector worldwide, the Festival returns to its origins with a new breath of hope expressed in the universal beauty of music, now directed by Filipe Pinto-Ribeiro.
+Twenty years later, in 2021, the Festival returned to Convento dos Capuchos as a new breath of hope that manifests itself in the universal beauty of music, now under the direction of Filipe Pinto-Ribeiro.